david8862/keras-YOLOv3-model-set/inference/README.md

 3. Convert trained YOLOv3 model to tflite model

-Tensorflow-lite support both Float32 and UInt8 type model, so we can dump out the keras .h5 model to Float32 .tflite model or use [post_train_quant_convert.py](https://github.com/david8862/keras-YOLOv3-model-set/blob/master/tools/post_train_quant_convert.py) script to convert to UInt8 model with TF 2.0 Post-training integer quantization tech, which could be smaller and faster on ARM:
+Tensorflow-lite support both Float32 and UInt8 type model.
+We can dump out the keras .h5 model to Float32 .tflite model or use [post_train_quant_convert.py](https://github.com/david8862/keras-YOLOv3-model-set/blob/master/tools/post_train_quant_convert.py) script to convert to UInt8 model with TF 2.0 Post-training integer quantization tech, which could be smaller and faster on ARM:

 * dump out inference model from training checkpoint: